-The WV Roads GIS coverage prepared by WVU, topographic maps, and aerial photos were used to identify additional unpaved roads not included in the TIGER/Line Files.
-Unpaved road areas were subtracted from barren and mature forest lands.
-Paved road areas were subtracted from the residential/urban impervious landuse category and then from forest lands, if necessary.
+The WV Roads GIS coverage prepared by WVU was used to identify additional mapped unpaved roads not included in the TIGER/Line Files.
+Acreage associated with unmapped unpaved roads was estimated using NLCD 2011 landuse, topographic maps, and aerial photos.
+Unpaved road areas were subtracted from barren and mature forest landuse categories.

-4.1.3 Additional Residential/Urban Pervious and Impervious Landuse Categories residential/urban landuse categories were used to calculate the total area of impervious residential/urban land in each subwatershed.
+4.1.2 Additional Residential/Urban Pervious and Impervious Landuse Categories

+Impervious residential/urban lands contribute metals loads from nonpoint sources to the receiving streams through the wash-off of metals that build up in industrial areas and in other residential/urban areas because of human activities.
+Percent impervious estimates for residential/urban landuse categories were used to calculate the total area of impervious residential/urban land in each subwatershed.
 Pervious and impervious residential/urban land areas were estimated using the same percent pervious/impervious assumptions used to determine residential/urban land categories in the fecal coliform modeled landuse, as shown in Table 3-2 in the previous section.